 formula in z+where that formula is valid\text{formula in } z \quad + \quad \text{where that formula is valid}

-The most common mistake is dropping the ROC.
-If you leave it out, you may lose information about whether the sequence is right-sided, left-sided, or two-sided.
+• Dropping the ROC.
+Without it you may lose information about whether the sequence is right-sided, left-sided, or two-sided.

-Another common mistake is switching between unilateral and bilateral definitions without noticing.
-They match in some standard causal examples, but they are not interchangeable in every derivation.
+• Switching between unilateral and bilateral definitions without noticing.
+They match in some standard causal examples but are not interchangeable in every derivation.

-A third mistake is treating zz like an ordinary real variable.
-In general, zz is complex, so magnitude and location in the complex plane matter.
+• Treating zz like an ordinary real variable.
+In general zz is complex, so magnitude and location in the complex plane matter.

-Students also memorize transform pairs too mechanically.
-That is risky because a small sign error, a missing shift, or the wrong starting index can change the answer.
+• Memorizing transform pairs too mechanically.
+A small sign error, a missing shift, or the wrong starting index changes the answer.

 1. What sequence is being transformed?